cpressey/Ahead-of-Time-eval/README.md

-Since this is a kind of constant folding [[Footnote 2]](#footnote-2), we could follow the example of "proper tail recursion" and call this "proper constant folding"; however, that phrasing seems not quite fitting in the current situation.
-So instead, we will call this _aggressive constant folding_. [[Footnote 3]](#footnote-3)
+Since this is a kind of constant folding [[Footnote 2]](#footnote-2), we could follow the example of "proper tail recursion" and call this "proper constant folding"; however, that phrasing isn't quite a fitting one here for a number of reasons, so instead, we will call this _aggressive constant folding_. [[Footnote 3]](#footnote-3)

 In this article, I'd like to demonstrate that the combination of